jarrarhaider1214/docs/pages/user-guide/getting-started/getting-started.md

    - Create New On-Premise Kubernetes Cluster
      To use On-Premise machines to create a Kubernetes cluster.
 3. Clone Existing Application
-   Recommended for the users who want to use same configurations or configurations with minor changes of any existing application by cloning it.
+   This feature is recommended when the users want to deploy an application having the same configurations or after making minute changes on any existing applications.

 ![1.1](imgs/1.1.jpg)